Current rates and thresholds

 Between 41 and retirement: one and a half week’s pay, or £675, whichever is lower

-Please note that your nanny qualifies for a multiple of the above redundancy rate for every year of continuous employment (for the same employer).
+NB.
+Your nanny qualifies for a multiple of the above redundancy rate for every year of continuous employment (for the same employer).
+Nannytax clients are advised to call our offices for assistance in accurately caluclating redundancy pay.

 National Minimum Wage (NMW), effective from 1 October 2013